edofrederix/briscola/doc/chapters/1_tutorial.md

 ```
 With `ls` you will see that the case has the following files and directories:

-* 0: Directory with boundary condition files for each solution field
+* `0`: Directory with boundary condition files for each solution field
-* clean.sh: Bash script to clean-up the case after running
+* `clean.sh`: Bash script to clean-up the case after running
-* code: Directory containing additional code needed for initialization of the
+* `code`: Directory containing additional code needed for initialization of the
   problem and for post-processing the solution
-* plot.py: Python script to plot the post-processed results
+* `plot.py`: Python script to plot the post-processed results
-* prep.sh: Bash script to prepare the case
+* `prep.sh`: Bash script to prepare the case
-* system: Directory that contains case parameters including mesh and numerics
+* `system`: Directory that contains case parameters including mesh and numerics

 Most Briscola cases consist of these files.
 At a minimum, only the system and 0
 directories must be provided.
 Most cases present in the cases directory have a